Frequently Asked Questions About Duplex

 Townhomes and Duplexes are Great For Investors

-As well as the lower cost that we mentioned, there’s also ease of maintenance – for example, if you owned three townhomes in a row or both sides of a duplex, you only need to travel to a single location to deal with any issues.
+In addition to the lower costs that we discussed earlier, there is also an ease of maintenance.
+For instance, if you owned three townhomes in a row or both sides of a duplex, you would only need to travel to a single location to deal with any issues.
+This is in addition to the lower costs that we discussed earlier.

 A Completely Different Option

-Both townhomes and duplexes are affordable solutions for those who want a comfortable home, and our Evolve homes offer affordability within the traditional detached model.
-You should now have a good sense of the difference between the styles, but there’s nothing quite like seeing those differences in person.
+People who are looking for comfortable housing at an economical price point may wish to consider townhomes, duplexes, or our Evolve homes, which offer affordability within the context of the classic detached model.
+You should now have a decent understanding of the distinction between the styles; nonetheless, there is nothing quite like seeing those distinctions in person.